games-automata-play/games-automata-play.github.io/_posts/2019-11-20-armed_bandits_upper_bound.md

 > **Theorem:** (Auer, Cesa-Bianchi, and Fischer 2002) The regret of the index policy for $c(i,t) = \sqrt{ \frac{\log(t)}{n(i,t)} }$ is $O(\log(T))$

-We will explain in another blog post that this is asymptotically optimal, as proved by Lai and Robbins in 1985.
+This is asymptotically optimal as proved by Lai and Robbins in 1985.

 ### Why the choice of $c(i,t)$?